Bulk versus surface: Nonuniversal partitioning of the topological magnetoelectric effect: Anomalous Landau levels

 The factor in round brackets is the areal electronic charge density on surface $i$ and $d$ is the thickness of the unit cell for each layer.

-Since $m_i$ is odd under the mirror transformation $z \to -z$ \cite{SupplementalMaterial}, it yields a spin-polarization that is odd in $z$.
-In the ${\cal N}=0$ anomalous Landau level subspace, which contains only spin-up states, the mass terms give rise to a charge polarization.
-Because the block projected Hamiltonian is odd under the combined mirror and spin-reversal operations, the charge density contributed by the ${\cal N}\ne 0$ blocks is even under $z \to -z$ and there is no contribution to polarization; the magnetoelectric response of our model comes entirely from the ${\cal N}=0$ block.
-Since the Hamiltonian of the ${\cal N}=0$ sector is a generalized SSH model with alternating hopping strengths $\Delta_\text{S}$ and $\Delta_\text{D}$, the quantized magnetoelectric response of our model follows from familiar analogous polarization properties of the SSH model.
+Since $m_i$ is odd under the mirror transformation $z \to -z$ (see Appendix \ref{Appendix:LLs1}), it yields a spin-polarization that is odd in $z$.
+In the ${\cal N}=0$ anomalous LL subspace, which contains only spin-up states, the mass terms give rise to a charge polarization.
+Because the block projected Hamiltonian is odd under the combined mirror and spin-reversal operations, the charge density contributed by the ${\cal N}\ne 0$ blocks is even under $z \to -z$ and there is no contribution to the dipole moment; the magnetoelectric response of our model comes entirely from the ${\cal N}=0$ block.
+Since the Hamiltonian of the ${\cal N}=0$ sector is a generalized SSH model with alternating hopping strengths $\Delta_\text{S}$ and $\Delta_\text{D}$, the quantized magnetoelectric coefficient $\alpha_{\text{me}}$ in our model follows from familiar analogous polarization properties of the SSH model.
 In the following, we detail how these properties depend on model parameters.